Yingrjimsch/face_detecting_prototype/README.md

 # face_detecting_prototype

 This is a prototype for face detecting.
 Including the OpenCV framework and the Kairos API it is able to *read* or *detect* faces.
-This prototype is my first time coding python and my first try in face detecting.
+This prototype is my first time coding python and my first try in face detection.
 If you have suggestions for improvement let me know.

 #### How to run it
 To run my prototype you have to pull it to your computer.